kkinnear/zprint/README.md

 ```
 #### :how-to-ns

+__Experimental:__ Still working out some of the details, so the
+specifics may change.

 This will format `ns` declarations regarding newlines and indentation
 as in Stewart Sierra's "How to ns".
-Specifically, it will indent the
+Specifically, it will indent
-list by 1 instead of 2, and not wrap lists.
-It will not reorganize
+lists by 1 instead of 2, and not hang lists except for `:import`.
+If you follow the instructions in the "How to ns" blog post, the
+new lines and indentation will be correct.  zprint will not reorganize
 the `ns` declaration or change lists to vectors or otherwise change
 the order or syntax of what you have entered -- that's still your
 responsibility.

 #### :map-nl, :pair-nl, :binding-nl